josh-ashkinaze/plurals/README.md

 # Package Overview

-`Plurals` is based on two abstractions---`Agents` (who complete tasks) and `Structures` (which are the structures in which `agents` complete their tasks.)
-Agents can be optionally overseen by `Moderators`, a special class of Agents, who summarize the responses of
-Agents in Structures.
-We support Auto-Moderators who bootstrap their own moderation instructions.
+'Plurals' is based on two abstractions—`Agents` (who complete tasks) and `Structures` (which are the environments in which `agents` complete their tasks.)
+Agents can be optionally overseen by `Moderators`, a special class of Agents, who summarize the responses of Agents in Structures.
+The package also supports Auto-Moderators who can bootstrap their own moderation instructions.

-Regarding `agents`, the package allows for various kinds of persona initializations.
+Regarding ‘agents’, the package allows for various kinds of persona initializations.
 Some of these leverage American National Election Studies (ANES), a nationally representative dataset.
-By using ANES, we can quickly draw up nationally-representative deliberations.
+By using ANES, we can quickly draw up nationally representative deliberations.

-Regarding `structures`, the package allows for various kinds of ways agents can share information.
-For example, an `ensemble` consists of agents processing tasks in parallel whereas a `chain` consists of agents who each see the prior agent's response.
+Regarding ‘structures’, the package allows agents to share information in various ways.
+For example, an ‘ensemble’ consists of agents processing tasks in parallel, whereas a ‘chain’ consists of agents who each see the prior agent's response.

-Regarding `moderators`, we allow the user to easily aggregate, filter, or synthesize the results of multi-agent deliberation by adding a `Moderator` to any structure.
+Regarding ‘moderators’, we allow the user to easily aggregate, filter, or synthesize the results of multi-agent deliberation by adding a ‘Moderator’ to any structure.
 These moderators can optionally be auto-moderated, meaning they come up with their own moderation instructions based on the task.

 # Read full documentation for modules and methods here.

 https://josh-ashkinaze.github.io/plurals/

-The README file gives specific examples; the documentation gives a more comprehensive overview of the package.
+The README file provides specific examples, while the documentation offers a more comprehensive overview of the package.

 # Report an issue or request a feature

 Plurals is run by a small and energetic team of academics doing the best they can [1].
-To report bugs or feature requests, open a Gitub issue.
-We strongly encourage you to use our `Bug` or `Feature Request` issue templates; these make it easy for us to respond effectively to the issue.
+To report bugs or feature requests, open a GitHub issue.
+We strongly encourage you to use our Bug or Feature Request issue templates; these make it easy for us to respond effectively to the issue.
 If you have any questions or want to collaborate on this project, please email jashkina@umich.edu.

 [1] Language adopted from (https://github.com/davidjurgens/potato).

 # Uses

-- Persona-based experiments: Quickly create personas for agents, optionally using ANES for fast nationally-representative personas.
-For example, you can create a panel of 100 nationally-representative personas and send parallel requests to process a prompt in just 2 lines of code
+- Persona-based experiments: Quickly create personas for agents, optionally using ANES for fast, nationally representative personas.
+For example, you can create a panel of 100 nationally representative personas and send parallel requests to process a prompt in just two lines of code
-- Deliberation structure experiments: In just a few lines of code, generate various multi-agent interactions: ensembles, debates, or 'chains' of LLM deliberation
+- Deliberation structure experiments: Generate various multi-agent interactions like ensembles, debates, or 'chains' of LLM deliberation in just a few lines of code.
 - Deliberation instruction experiments: Experiment with providing LLMs with different kinds of instructions for how to optimally combine information
-- Curation/Moderation: Use `Moderator` LLMs to moderate (e.g.) ensembles of LLMs to only select the best outputs to feed forward
+- Curation/Moderation: Use Moderator LLMs to moderate (e.g.) ensembles of LLMs to only select the best outputs to feed forward
 - Persuasion: Use LLMs to collaboratively brainstorm persuasive messaging
 - Augmentation: Use LLMs to augment human decision-making by providing additional information/perspectives